 This type of dementia shares characteristics that are present in both Parkinson's and Alzheimer's disease.
 It is a form of dementia that is challenging to diagnose because the symptoms are similar to other diseases.
 Lewy Body Dementia is when a person has abnormal deposits of protein in their brain that causes a disruption of the brain's normal functioning.
 There are microscopic deposits and over time they will cause the brain to deteriorate.
 They can include a deterioration of motor skills that is similar to Parkinson's or a deterioration of cognitive functioning that is similar to Alzheimer's.

 Depending on the person, this disease can start out differently in each one.
 Sometimes they have a movement condition that later develops into dementia symptoms.
 Other people will have a memory condition and later will develop behavior problems and hallucinations.
 As the disease progresses they will usually develop a wide array of problems such as variations in alertness and attention every day, tremors, recurrent hallucinations that are visual, blank expressions, shuffling gait, and different sleep disorders.
-Over time the Lewy Body Dementia symptoms will only get worse just as Alzheimer's which can be several years.
+Over time the Lewy Body Dementia symptoms will only get worse just casual wedding of the casual as Alzheimer's which can be several years.

 There is no cure for this type of dementia and eventually people diagnosed with Lewy Body Dementia will be unable to care for their own needs.
 They will either have to be put in a nursing home that is designed to care for people with dementia or taken care of at home.
 The life expectancy varies from person to person.
 It depends on if there are any other underlying medical conditions that can affect how long they will live such as heart disease, high blood pressure, and many others.
 It also depends on the care they get and if they are supervised because people with dementia can wander off.